 The MAB Model F Pistol

-The MAB Model F is a blowback-operated self-loading pistol chambered for the .22 Long Rifle cartridge.
+The MAB Model F is an unlocked breech self-loading pistol chambered for the .22 Long Rifle cartridge.
 The lockwork is mounted on the left side of the frame and is covered by the slide and left grip panel.
 The Model F features a top-mounted connector or transfer bar which is pulled forward to trip the sear.
 A lobe of metal extending up from the transfer bar serves as a disconnector--when the slide moves to the rear the lobe and transfer bar are pressed down and out of engagement with the sear.
 A simple but effective magazine safety consists of a spring-loaded lever on the left side of the frame which moves down to block the front of the sear when the magazine is removed.
 The manual safety is a rotating lever which, when engaged, locks the hammer back, disengaging it from the sear.
 The manual safety lever, when engaged, can also be used to lock the slide back when the slide is pulled all the way to the rear.
-The recoil spring guide rod has a small spring-loaded plunger set into its rear--this plunger tensions the trigger when the hammer is not cocked.
+The recoil spring guide rod has a small spring-loaded plunger set into its rear- -this plunger tensions the trigger when the hammer is not cocked.
 The Model F does not have a rebounding or inertial firing pin.
 The extractor is internal, mounted on the right side of the slide.

 Type I Model F